Why Is Java Path Class Better?

 Remember java.nio.Path class has a reference to a file system, the java.io.File class only uses the default file system.

-The javadoc definition states that a file is
+The Javadoc definition states that a file is

 • An abstract representation of file and directory path names.

 • User interfaces and operating systems use system-dependent pathname strings to name files and directories.
-The javadoc definition states that * The java.nio.file package defines interfaces and classes for the Java virtual machine to access files, file attributes, and file systems.
+The Javadoc definition states that * The java.nio.file package defines interfaces and classes for the Java virtual machine to access files, file attributes, and file systems.

 • This API may be used to overcome the limitations of the java.io.File class.